oracle/terraform-provider-oci/website/docs/r/data_safe_data_safe_configuration.html.markdown

 The following attributes are exported:

 * `compartment_id` - The OCID of the tenancy used to enable Data Safe.
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm)  Example: `{"Operations.CostCenter": "42"}`
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm)  Example: `{"Department": "Finance"}`
 * `is_enabled` - Indicates if Data Safe is enabled.
-* `state` - The current state of Data Safe configuration.
+* `state` - The current state of Data Safe.
-* `time_enabled` - The specific time when Data Safe configuration was enabled.
+* `time_enabled` - The date and time Data Safe was enabled, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `url` - The URL of the Data Safe service.

 ## Import